 If LGBT tourism interests you, then you need to know that Liverpool is one of the official gay districts of Britain.
 Head to Stanley Street Quarter where annual Liverpool pride happens.

-If you like architecturally rich ancient spaces, like I do, York is the town for you.
+If you like architecturally rich ancient spaces, as I do, York is the town for you.
 It is known for its ancient cathedrals that are like a lesson in Gothic architecture.
 Dating back to Roman times i.e 1st CE when a fort was built on river Ouse, York is known for its best-preserved heritage.

 York is also known for its many cultural festivals, best known of which is The Viking Festival.
 The city came under The Vikings is 7th CE who called it Jorvik pronounced as Yor-Vik.
 Viking Festival happens in February every year and is conducted by Jorvik Viking center that is also a museum.
 Combat re-enactment is the most highlighted part of this festival.